Transformer-Empowered Actor-Critic Reinforcement Learning for Sequence-Aware Service Function Chain Partitioning: Evaluation Metrics and Results

 \section{Evaluation Metrics and Results}

-This section presents an extensive performance evaluation of the proposed SDAC framework against state-of-the-art (meta-)heuristic and DRL-based methods for SFCP problems.
-Through extensive simulations, we analyze key performance metrics, including long-term acceptance rates, scalability, causes of service request rejections, learning convergence, inference times, and resource utilization.
-Additionally, we compare the effectiveness of ARN against other normalization techniques in training stability and performance.
+This section presents an extensive performance evaluation of the proposed SDAC framework against SoTA (meta-)heuristic and DRL-based methods for SFCP problems.
+Through extensive simulations, we analyze key performance metrics, including long-term acceptance rates, causes of service request rejections, learning convergence, inference times, and resource utilization.
+Additionally, we conduct an ablation study on the proposed $\epsilon$-LoPe and ARN techniques, provide a computational complexity analysis of the framework, and discuss practical considerations for real-world deployment.